You can report a problem with street and roadworks here.

 - Defective utility access and maintenance covers

 Contact the company doing the works if:

 - You were not informed that the works were going to take place

 - You want to know how many days or hours in the day they will be working

-In order to maintain their existing pipes, cables, other apparatus or to install new ones, all Statutory Undertakers (utility and cable companies) and licenced individuals have a legal right to dig in the public highway under the New Road and Street Works Act 1991.
-In addition to this they have a duty to maintain their apparatus to a reasonable satisfaction which includes access and maintenance covers.
+To maintain their existing pipes, cables, other apparatus or to install new ones, all Statutory Undertakers (utility and cable companies) and licenced individuals have a legal right to dig in the public highway under the New Road and Street Works Act 1991.
+They also have a duty to maintain their apparatus to a reasonable standard, which includes access and maintenance covers.